 WHO I am & some things I believe

-I am a Registered Nurse and International Board Certified Lactation Consultant (IBCLC), as well as a trained Doula, and a mother of two boys.
+I am a Registered Nurse and International Board Certified Lactation Consultant (IBCLC), a Registered Nurse in California, and a mother of two boys.
 I am also a Certified Innate Postpartum Care© Provider.
-I myself live in Sebastopol, CA and can provide in-person breastfeeding support and education to mothers and families in region of Sonoma-Napa-Marin, as well as Virtual (video) consultations no matter where the location.
+I myself live in Sebastopol, CA and provide in-person breastfeeding support and education to mothers and families in Sonoma County, CA. I am also a Public School Nurse in Sebastopol and Santa Rosa, CA.

 I have a BA from the University of Vermont, and was trained and certified as an RN at University of California San Francisco.
 I have attended births in and out of the hospital, and have studied and worked in the fields of women's health, community health and education, and breastfeeding support for almost fifteen years in the North Bay Area.
 I myself have struggled and had to overcome obstacles with breastfeeding after giving birth to my sons in 2011 and 2013.
 I tend to approach my work from a holistic, family-centered perspective, and I am dedicated to healing birth trauma and nurturing women through the challenges of early motherhood.

 More than anything, I am passionate about caring for the mother-baby dyad—a simple yet hugely powerful relationship that is truly more than the sum of its parts.
 I believe that my calling in life is to “nurture the nurturer” in order to benefit both the short and long-term lens of mothering.

 breastfeeding and holistic postpartum care are unifiers that effectively embody all of my values—economic, holistic, healing, political, emotional, psycho-social, feminist, ecological and biological.